(1834 - 1893)

 On the Campaign

-At the beginning of the Maryland Campaign, Colonel McCoy and Major Forney were absent sick.
-Lieutenant Colonel McAllen accompanied the column but was "too feeble to keep the field", so the command devolved on Captain MacThompson.
+Colonel McCoy and Major Forney were absent sick at the start of the Maryland Campaign.
+Lieutenant Colonel McAllen accompanied the column but was "too feeble to keep the field" (Bates), so the command devolved on Captain MacThomson.
+He led them at Turner's Gap on South Mountain and at Antietam:

 The rest of the War

-Colonel McCoy was again absent with illness after Chancellorsville, and MacThomson had command on the Gettysburg Campaign.
-He left the field after the second day's fighting there (July 2) "prostrated by severe duty".
+Colonel McCoy was absent with illness after Chancellorsville and MacThomson had command on the Gettysburg Campaign.
+He was wounded there by "grapeshot" on 2 July 1863.

 References & notes